apple/GCGC/how-to-run.md

 ---

-### 2. Run the terminal command `jupyter notebook` under [src/notebooks](./src/notebooks) or open a notebook using a compatible IDE such as VSCode.
+### 2. Run the terminal command `jupyter notebook` under [src/notebooks](./src/notebooks).
 This will begin a python3 kernel to execute commands.
+It will also open a web page in your default browser.
+The terminal output contains information on how to open the correct web page if it d

 <img src="images/open_notebook_with_terminal.jpg" alt="Opening notebook using terminal" />